Hadım Sinan Pasha: Beylerbey and Grand Vizier

-In 1514, he was the Beylerbey (high governor) of Anatolia.
+In 1514, he was the Beylerbey (governor-general) of Anatolia.
 In the Battle of Chaldiran against Safavid Iran he was in charge of the right flank.
 After the battle he was appointed as the beylerbey of Rumelia, a post more prestigious than his former post.
 His next mission was the conquest of the Dulkadirids, a vassal of the Mamluk Sultanate, in what is now South Turkey.
 He defeated Bozkurt of Dulkadir in the Battle of Turnadağ.
-After the conquest of the beylik, Selim I (the Inflexible) appointed him as the Grand Vizier on April 25 1516.
+After the conquest of the beylik, Selim I (the Inflexible) appointed him as the Grand Vizier on April 25, 1516.
 Sinan was Selim's favorite grand vizier.
 He was active in the conquest of Syria and Egypt, which were then provinces of the Mamluk Sultanate.
 He defeated and subdued the independent Kurdish emirate of Baban, making them an Ottoman vassal.
 On October 28, 1516, he defeated an Egyptian Mamluk army in Khan Yunis, near Gaza, Palestine.
 Next year, he fought in the Battle of Ridaniya in Egypt on January 22, 1517.
 In Ottoman battle tradition, the sultan was almost always in the central headquarters.
 But the Battle of Ridaniya was an exception, because Selim I decided to encircle the Mamluks personally and assigned Sinan to the central headquarters.
 The plot was successful and the Mamluks were defeated.
 However, before the battle was over, Mamluk cavalry (including Tuman bay II, the Egyptian sultan) raided the Ottoman headquarters and killed Sinan, thinking he was the sultan.
 After the battle, Sultan Selim expressed his sorrow, saying, "We won the battle, but we lost Sinan."